Nerd: Stereotypical "nerd" appearance and fashion

-Stereotypical nerd appearance, often lampooned in caricatures, can include very large glasses, dental braces, buck teeth, severe acne and pants worn high at the waist.
-Following suit of popular use in emoticons, Unicode released in 2015 its "Nerd Face" character, featuring some of those stereotypes: 🤓 (code point U+1F913).
+Stereotypical nerd appearance, often lampooned in caricatures, can include very large glasses, dental braces, buck teeth, a weak chin, severe acne and pants worn high at the waist.
+Following suit of popular use in emoticons, Unicode released in 2015 a "nerd face", rendered in most fonts with glasses and, though less often today, buck teeth.
 In the media, many nerds are males, portrayed as being physically unfit, either overweight or skinny due to lack of physical exercise.

 The stereotype across race and gender

 It has been suggested by some, such as linguist Mary Bucholtz, that being a nerd may be a state of being "hyperwhite" and rejecting African-American culture and slang that "cool" white children use.
 However, after the Revenge of the Nerds movie franchise (with multicultural nerds), and the introduction of the Steve Urkel character on the television series Family Matters, nerds have been seen in all races and colors as well as more recently being a frequent young East Asian or Indian male stereotype in North America.
-Portrayal of "nerd girls", in films such as She's Out of Control, Welcome to the Dollhouse and She's All That depicts that smart but nerdy women might suffer later in life if they do not focus on improving their physical attractiveness.
+Portrayals of "nerd girls" in films such as She's Out of Control, Welcome to the Dollhouse and She's All That imply that smart but nerdy women might suffer later in life if they do not focus on improving their physical attractiveness.

 In the United States, a 2010 study published in the Journal of International and Intercultural Communication indicated that Asian Americans are perceived as most likely to be nerds, followed by White Americans, while non-White Hispanics and African Americans were perceived as least likely to be nerds.
 These stereotypes stem from concepts of Orientalism and Primitivism, as discussed in Ron Eglash's essay "Race, Sex, and Nerds: From Black Geeks to Asian American Hipsters".